jhipster/jhipster-lite/documentation/module-creation.md

 So, you want to create a JHLite module?
 Great!

-For that you'll need to provide 2 main parts:
+For that, you'll need to provide two main parts:

 - `JHipsterModuleResource`: describe the module organization, it is used to generate the APIs;
 - `JHipsterModule`: describe the changes done by the module.